1. Bank overdrafts

 While information about your employer may be listed on your credit report, your income is not.
 Having a high or low salary won’t directly impact your credit score.
 For example, a high salary won’t boost your credit score nor will a low salary drag your score down.
-But, your salary might influence how you pay your bills and that is included in your credit score.
+But, your salary might influence how you pay your bills and payment history is included in your credit score.

 3. Insurance payments

 Insurance companies check your credit score to decide whether to insure you and to calculate your insurance premium.
 Even though they use your credit score to make decisions about you, they don’t report your timely or untimely payments to the credit bureaus.
 Insurance payments won’t affect your credit score.
 If you miss a regular monthly payment, the insurance company will likely cancel your policy rather than send an unpaid balance to collections.

 4. Child support and alimony

-Child support and alimony payments won’t affect your credit score unless you fall behind on your payments and a collection agency has to get involved.
+Child support and alimony payments won’t usually affect your credit score unless you fall behind on your payments and a collection agency has to get involved.
 In that case, your credit score could drop significantly.
 Not only that, you could be arrested and sued for the payments you missed.

 5. Utility and cell phone payments

-Like insurance companies, many utility service and cell phone providers check your credit score before giving you service.
+Like insurance companies, many utility service and cell phone providers check your credit score before extending service.
 But neither of these businesses provides your payment information to credit bureaus.
 Your credit score isn’t helped by timely payments on your utility or cell phone bills.
-However, if your account becomes past due, it may be passed on to a collection agency who would list the account on your credit report leading to a credit score drop.
+However, if your account becomes past due, it may be passed on to a collection agency who would then list the account on your credit report leading to a credit score drop.

 6. Rent payments

-Paying your rent on time won’t help your credit score.
+In most cases, paying your rent on time won’t help your credit score.
 In fact, the FICO score would ignore the rental trade line even if it appeared on your credit report.
 On the other hand, falling behind on your rent could lead to an eviction which would hurt your credit score and your ability to rent or get credit cards and loans in the future.

 7. Checking your own credit